dotnet/runtime/src/clr/Documentation/building/debugging-instructions.md

 `lldb-3.9 -o "plugin load libsosplugin.so" -o "process launch -s" -o "process handle -s false SIGUSR1 SIGUSR2" -o "breakpoint set -n LoadLibraryExW" corerun HelloWorld.exe linux`

+For .NET Core version 1.x and 2.0.x, libsosplugin.so is built for and will only work with version 3.6 of lldb.
+For .NET Core 2.1, the plugin is built for 3.9 lldb and will work with 3.8 and 3.9 lldb.

 ### SOS commands ###

 This is the full list of commands currently supported by SOS. lldb is case-sensitive unlike windbg.